juliomateoslangerak/ome-odd-n-ends/suggested-masters-projects.oct-2016/omero.metrics/proposal.md

 mirror and the following business rule: a customer should not submit an order until they have entered a shipping address.
 What do all these things have in common?
-One possible answer is that they all exhibit the same kind of symmetry; in fact they can be modelled as [actions][actions] of the cyclic group of order 2.
+One possible answer is that they all exhibit the same kind of symmetry and this pattern is nicely captured by an algebraic model (the [actions][actions] of the cyclic group of order 2).
 Using an advanced functional programming language such as [Haskell][haskell], these algebraic models can then be readily turned into working programs that retain essential mathematical properties at the type-system level,